Explore America's Campgrounds

 Locate the VIN on your pop-up camper.
 The VIN, or vehicle identification number, is a 17-character system used to identify individual vehicles.
 The location of the VIN may vary from camper to camper.
-But typically, it can be found on a metal plate mounted on or near the camper's tow bar.
+Typically, it can be found on a metal plate mounted on or near the camper's tow bar.

-Copy down your plate number and your proof of insurance if the vehicle is still being used.
+Copy down your camper's license plate number and your proof of insurance if the vehicle is still being used.
 If you intend to sell the camper, you may want to just remove the plate and turn it in at the same time you apply for the duplicate title.

 Bring the above information to your local Department of Motor Vehicles.
 Protocol and fees for applying for a duplicate or replacement title will vary from state to state.
 However, the above-mentioned information will get the process moving along.